ghanmikarim/genericRestMvcApi/README.md

 ### Create Entity Classes
-After you imported the project, we need to create our Entities, so I've created a package `com.ferdisonmezay.tutorials.genericrestapi.model` and added three classes in this package.
+After you imported the project, we need to create our Entities, so I've created a package `com.ghanmi.genericrestapi.model` and added three classes in this package.
  - `BaseModel.java` will be super class for all entity classes
  - `Grant.java` is an entity class